As a mama of two, I’ve always been honest with my PFAMily: I’ve suffered from melasma.

 This client of mine had incredible success in treating her stubborn melasma.
 These photos were taken a few months after use of the aforementioned products ONLY.
 There were no in-office treatments performed.
 She has been able to maintain her results one year later with her PFAM lineup and vigilant SPF protection.

-- Melanostop Depigmentation System: This minimally invasive add-on to microneedling attacks pigment from multiple pathways through the use of tranexamic acid.
-For the full results, at least three treatments are recommended!
+- Melanostop Depigmentation System: This minimally invasive add-on to our very popular microneedling treatment attacks pigment from multiple pathways through the use of tranexamic acid.
+This solution reduces the excessive vascularization that characterizes melasma, acts on the inflammatory process that occurs after acne and scarring, and regulates the production of tyrosinase, which helps form melanin.
+For maximum benefit and optimal results, at least three treatments are recommended.

 Prevention is the Best Medicine